dotmjsc/DelphiScriptFormatter/README.md

 * Preprocess 'like' operator: Check this box to preprocess the 'like' operators so that JCF can format the code
 * Make backup (.bak) file: If this is enabled, the file will be copied to a backup file with extra .bak as extension
 * Keep work (.wrk) file: If this is enabled, the .wrk file that is passed to and processed by JCF is kept (for debugging porposes)
+* Generate Breakpoints: Generate Breakpoints in Altium, see below

 **Config File:**